jwikman/nab-al-tools/extension/README.md

 ## Contributing

 You are always welcome to submit an issue on [GitHub](https://github.com/jwikman/nab-al-tools/issues) for enhancements and bugs.
 If you'd like to give it a swing yourself you can follow this little guide to get up and running: [How To Contribute](../CONTRIBUTING.md).

+## Telemetry

+Anonymous usage data is logged through Application Insights.
+This is very useful for the developers of this extension, since we can gain insights into what features are used and not.
+Telemetry can be disabled via the `NAB.EnableTelemetry` setting.

 <!--
 * [Visual Studio Code's Markdown Support](http://code.visualstudio.com/docs/languages/markdown)